Get the ring

 Unless you're going to surprise them first thing on Christmas morning in your pyjamas, it's nice to dress up for the special occasion.
 Aim to look smart but still feel comfortable.
 If you're going to propose the last thing you want to be worried about is your look, so give it some thought way in advance too.

 Go the extra mile.
 Literally!

 You're only going to get the chance to propose once, so make sure you pull out all the stops.
-If your man has always dreamt about visiting the canals of Venice, or checking out the Big Apple, then why not book a weekend away and propose there?
-One of our brave ladies flew 4,906 miles from Texas to pop the question - now that is impressive!
-If budget is an issue, then you can still propose in a thoughtful and romantic way.
-If he loves his wine, then consider creating a personalised wine label with the words 'marry me' on it (try Bottle Bazaar, £45).
+If your special person has always dreamt about visiting the canals of Venice, or checking out the Big Apple, then why not book a weekend away and surprise them by popping the question there?
+For further inspo, check out the top 10 places to propose according to Instagram.

 Proposing can be a very nerve-wrecking thing to do.
 Make sure you're as prepared as you can be so that nerves don't take over.
 Consider planning what you are going to say when you propose (writing it down can help!).
 Finally, don't forget, smile.
 You've found The One!
 Hurrah!

 Chances are, whilst you're proposing, you'll be in your own little (magical) world (and so will you parter).
 Consider hiring a photographer or videographer to secretly capture the moment.
 Not only will it mean you can share the moment with your loved ones, but you can also look back it that special day for years to come.